SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-103/02-algorithms/02-dynamic-programming/dynamic-programming.md

 ## Steps to Solve Dynamic Programming Problems
 1. **Identify the subproblems**: Break down the problem into smaller subproblems.
-2. **Solve each subproblem once and store the solution**: Use the `memoization` technique to store the solution of the subproblems to avoid redundancies.
+2. **Solve each subproblem once and store the solution**: Once you solve the subproblem, store the solution to avoid redundancies using `memoization` or `tabulation`.
 3. **Solve the main problem**: Solve the main problem by using the solutions of the subproblems.

 ## Dynamic Programming Types: